GoogleChrome/developer.chrome.com/site/en/blog/chips-origin-trial/index.md

 1. To register for the origin trial and get a token for your domains, visit the [CHIPS origin trial page](/origintrials/#/view_trial/1239615797433729025).

-1. Include the `Origin-Trial` header with a valid token in each page response:
+1. Include the `Origin-Trial` header with a valid token in any responses with `Set-Cookie` header that include `Partitioned`:

     ```js
     Origin-Trial: <ORIGIN TRIAL TOKEN>